MFaarkrog/swift-snippets/README.md

 - ss-animation-spring
 - ss-ibdesignable-nib
 - ss-mark-header
-- ss-mark-subheader
+- ss-mark-subheaderI
 - ss-uiviewcontroller-tableview
 - ss-uiviewcontroller

 ## Adding New Snippets
 If you create your own snippets or find improvements to the existing ones, feel free to create a Pull Request.

-To merge Xcode snippets with your local version of this repo, navigate to the directory with `scripts.swift` in the Terminal and type in `./scripts.swift -merge`.
+To merge Xcode snippets with your local version of this repo, navigate to the directory with `scripts.swift` in the Terminal and type in `./scripts.swift --merge`.

-Before making a Pull Request, please also run the `./scripts.swift -convert` script to make sure the Swift files corresponding to the snippets are up-to-date.
+Before making a Pull Request, please also run the `./scripts.swift --convert` script to make sure the Swift files corresponding to the snippets are up-to-date.

 ## Script Commands
-- `./scripts.swift -i` or `./scripts.swift -install` to install the snippets in Xcode
+- `./scripts.swift -i` or `./scripts.swift --install` to install the snippets in Xcode
-- `./scripts.swift -c` or `./scripts.swift -convert` to convert snippets into Swift files
+- `./scripts.swift -c` or `./scripts.swift --convert` to convert snippets into Swift files
-- `./scripts.swift -m` or `./scripts.swift -merge` to merge Xcode snippets with the ones in this repo
+- `./scripts.swift -m` or `./scripts.swift --merge` to merge Xcode snippets with the ones in this repo

+- *Note:* You can chain the commands together.
+For example, if you want to do a merge followed by a convert, simply type in `./scripts.swift -m -c`

 ## Todo
 - [ ] Add a GIF for usage